oearikan/website-optimization-project/README.md

   1. Cloned original repo from https://github.com/udacity/frontend-nanodegree-mobile-portfolio
   2. Opted for GitHub pages in order to host the web site for analysis: https://oearikan.github.io/website-optimization-project/ (I find the incorporation of extra tools such as ngrok, grunt, gulp etc... distracting while I'm already struggling to learn a new skill, so I avoid them whenever I can.
 However, I appreciate that time will come that I'll find them handy.
 Just taking my time)

 **Important Note:** Since at the time of me working on this project, *Timeline* tool was deprecated in favor of *Performance* tool by Google chrome, it felt a little off.
 Also possible due to updates happening since the time of recording, bits of code were not running as they were supposed to.
-For instance, my pizzas never moved since the beginning.
+For instance, with the original code I used to start off the project, my pizzas never moved in my desktop but did so on an android tablet that I used for testing.

 ### Objective 1: PageSpeed Score
 - Initial Score => Mobile: Poor(27/100); Desktop: Poor(29/100)